Soehrensia huascha after I brought it home on 9-21-18, #510-3.

 The smallest Soehrensia huascha, 3 7/8″ tall x 2 1/4″ wide on 10-15-20, #747-27.

 I had to move the potted plants inside for the winter on October 15.
 As always I photographed and measured the cactus.
 The smaller Echinopsis huascha in the pot by itself measured 3 7/8″ tall x 2 1/4″ wide.
 So, it grew 5/8″ taller and lost a little around the waist.
-It’s not uncommon for cactus and had a lot to do with the amount of water they have retained.
+It’s not uncommon for cactus to do this and it depends on the amount of water they have retained.
 I accidentally took a photo of its bad side.
 Hmmm… Brown spots can be caused by several things but this looks like possibly fungal lesions that can be caused by cool, damp weather.

 The pot of six Soehrensia huascha.
 The largest plant in the center measured 6 7/8″ tall x 3 1/2″ wide on 10-15-20, #747-28.